-Dutch Lady has invested in the conversion from fuel oil to natural gas in its manufacturing operations as well as in wastewater management.
+Dutch Lady has invested in the use of natural gas in its manufacturing operations as well as in wastewater management.
 We are working towards the reduction in the use of electricity throughout the Company.
 In addition, we have a systematic procedure for the disposal of returned products, used packaging materials and scheduled waste.
 All these contribute to a cleaner, greener environment.